Massachusetts Law About Gender Identity or Expression

 Transgender Rights, GLAD.
 The site lists a dozen publications on transgender issues, including Legal Q&A for Kids of Trans Parents and Transgender Students’ Use of Bathrooms and Locker Rooms.

-Transgender Legal Issues: New England, GLAD, August 2010.
-This 52-page document covers obtaining protection under existing laws, changing documents and more.
+Transgender Legal Issues: New England, GLAD, June, 2014.
+This 50+ page document covers obtaining protection under existing laws, changing documents and more.

 "Defining the Human: Are Transgender People Strangers to the Law?," by Abigail W. Lloyd, 20 Berkeley J. Gender L. & Just.
 150 (2005).
 Also available online to law library cardholders through Hein Online.